-To generate code for a container panel, the SP2CONT.CBX template file should be used rather than the standard template file, SP2.CBX.
-Enter the new template file name in the Generator popup after you have selected the Generate option from the editor menu.
+To generate code for a container panel, the regular SP2.CBX template file should be used.
 You need only generate code for the container panel itself - code for the subpanels will be automatically included.

 In the generated working-storage there is a consolidated Fields, Types and Colors area that includes the fields for the container and all its subpanels..
 For example: